EMMA-500: Enhancing Massively Multilingual Adaptation of Large Language Models: Acknowledgment

 \section{Acknowledgment}

-The work has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101070350 and from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number 10052546], and funding from UTTER's Financial Support for Third Parties under the EU's Horizon Europe Research and Innovation Actions (UTTER, contract 101070631).
-The authors wish to acknowledge CSC – IT Center for Science, Finland, the Leonardo and LUMI supercomputers, owned by the EuroHPC Joint Undertaking, for providing computational resources.
+The work has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101070350 and from UK Research and Innovation (UKRI) under the UK government's Horizon Europe funding guarantee [grant number 10052546], and funding from UTTER's Financial Support for Third Parties under the EU's Horizon Europe Research and Innovation Actions (UTTER, contract 101070631).
+The authors wish to acknowledge CSC - IT Center for Science, Finland, the Leonardo and LUMI supercomputers, owned by the EuroHPC Joint Undertaking, for providing computational resources.
+We thank Indraneil Paul for his contributions to preparing the code data and evaluating our model on code generation tasks.

 \begin{appendices}